 Deer Woman: A Vignette, 2015

-Writer Deer Woman: A Vignette, edited by Allie Vasquez and written by Elizabeth LaPensée featuring art by Jonathan Thunder, tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
+Writer Deer Woman: A Vignette, which later grew into Deer Woman: An Anthology, tells Deer Woman's side of the story while passing on self-defense teachings in support of Arming Sisters.
+Written by Elizabeth LaPensée, edited by Allie Vasquez, and edited by Jonathan Thunder.
 Winner of the Awesome Foundation Portland's Peoples' Choice Award.

 The Observing, 2015